-Principal risks and uncertainties Principle risks facing the company
+Principal risks and uncertainties

 As an established maker of cheese, the principal risks and uncertainties that the business face are related to those inherent in a commodity market.

 Supply chain stability, product demand and competition in our marketplace are all a function of milk price which in turn is a function of how well the supply and demand of milk and milk-based products are matched in a global market.